peterszarvas94/big-tac-toe/README.md

 ## How to play

-- Log in, the username and password are both `admin`
 - Select table size (default is 10x10)
 - Select how many pieces you need to win (default is 5)
 - Select how many players will play with the `+` and `-` buttons